Gardenia jasminoides ‘Veitchii’

 White or yellowish, intensely fragrant blossoms contrast sharply with shiny, leathery dark green leaves.
 Double forms are classic flowers for corsages.

 Provide fast-draining but moisture-retentive soil conditioned with plenty of organic matter such as peat moss or ground bark.
 Plant gardenias high (like azaleas and rhododendrons) and avoid crowding from other plants and competing roots.
 To help suppress weeds, mulch plants instead of cultivating around them.

 Sometimes sold as “everblooming gardenia.”
-Compact form 3–4 1/2 ft. high, to 6 ft. wide; leaves to 2 1/2 in. long.
-Oldest variety, but still most reliable bloomer.
+Compact form grows to 3–4 1/2 ft. high and 6 ft. wide; leaves to 2 1/2 in. long.
+This is the oldest variety, but still a most reliable bloomer.
 Roselike, 1 1/2–2-in.-wide, pure white blossoms from late spring to fall; bloom may continue during a warm winter.

 These are elegant, sweetly scented, virtually everblooming roses that are relatively tender and produc...